 Exception to the rule: Epic photo where background/environment is interesting, flattering but ask yourself if you can crop the photo more without losing essence of the image.

-Faced Turned To The Side, Profile Photos, Looking Away
+Faced Turned To The Side, Profile Photos, Looking Away In Photos

 A number of photos are surfacing whereby the subject is turning their face unnaturally to the side beyond what is generally recommended for natural poses.
 It’s true, people do turn to the side for headshots but ever so slightly (usually 5-15 degrees to the right to slightly expose the left side of the face) but anymore that this and it gives pause – what are you hiding?
 More on looking away in dating photos here.

 Tip: Same logic, assumptions can be applied to black and white photos.